Controlling incremental technical debt

 Guardrails in a track bed as a rail line crosses a bridge

 Guardrails in a track bed as a rail line crosses a bridge.
 The guardrails are the inner pair of rails.
-The rails just outside the inner pair are the running rails.
-Guardrails (also known as check rails) keep the wheels of derailed cars from straying too far from their proper locations.
-This is a risk mitigation function in high-risk geometries such as curves.
+The rails outside the inner pair are the running rails.
+Guardrails (also known as check rails) function to keep the wheels of derailed cars from straying too far from their proper locations.
+This is a useful risk mitigation function in high-risk geometries such as curves.
 It’s also advantageous even if the probability of risk events is low, as in this straight section of track.
-It’s worthwhile when the consequences of risk events are extremely costly.
-A derailment on a railway bridge or in steep terrain can result in rail vehicles falling to the earth below.
-That can cause them to pull other vehicles with them.
+It’s a worthwhile measure when the consequences of risk events are extremely costly, as in this case.
+A derailment on a railway bridge or in steep terrain can result in rail vehicles falling to the earth below, which can cause them to pull other vehicles with them.
 Derailments under highway overpasses can also be problematic.
-Such derailments can result in damage to rail or highway bridge structures.
-That damage can result in service interruptions for periods much longer than the time needed to clear the derailment.
+Such derailments can result in damage to rail or highway bridge structures, resulting in loss of service for periods extending far beyond the time needed to clear the derailment.
 For this same reason, guardrails are also used in tunnels and tunnel approaches.
 Because uncontrolled scope expansion can have such devastating effects, we need policy guardrails to control scope expansion when retiring technical debt from assets that contain auxiliary technical debt.

 Let’s now examine a scenario in which ATD can generate risk for a DRP.
 In this scenario, we’ll consider only one kind of ATD; call it ATD0.

-Suppose several members of the DRP team undertake work to retire the DRP’s TDIQ in a portion of one of the debt-bearing assets.
+Suppose that several members of the DRP team undertake work to retire the DRP’s TDIQ in a portion of one of the debt-bearing assets.
 In performing this work, they encounter some instances of ATD0.
-Studying these instances of ATD0 carefully, they devise a plan.
-They realize that “fixing” the ATD0 along with the TDIQ in that portion of the asset would be easier and less risky than amore focused approach.
-The more focused approach would be to leave the ATD0 in place and attend only to the TDIQ.
-Let’s call the approach they adopted the ATD approach.
-And let’s say that the TDIQ approach is one in which the team addresses only the TDIQ.
-It leaves in place the ATD0 and all other ATD it finds.
+Studying these instances of ATD0 carefully, they conclude that “fixing” the ATD0 along with the TDIQ in that portion of the asset would be easier and less risky than leaving the ATD0 in place and attending only to the TDIQ.
+Let’s call their approach the ATD approach.
+And let’s say that the TDIQ approach is one in which the team addresses only the TDIQ, and leaves in place the ATD0 and all other ATD it finds.

 Compared to the TDIQ approach, the advantages of the ATD approach are fairly clear.
-After the work is complete, in either approach, the team must test and re-certify the asset.
-In the TDIQ approach, when a subsequent DRP tries to retire ATD0, that second DRP team will need to test and re-certify the asset again.
-In the ATD approach, we can avoid modifying, re-testing, and re-certifying the asset a second time.
-We can avoid it because we’ve already retired all instances of ATD0 from the asset.
+After the work is complete, in either approach, the asset must be tested and re-certified.
+In the TDIQ approach, when a subsequent DRP is chartered to retire ATD0, that second DRP team will need to test and re-certify the asset again when it completes its work.
+In the ATD approach, we can avoid modifying, re-testing, and re-certifying the asset a second time, if we’ve already retired all instances of ATD0 from the asset.
 Thus, in the ATD approach we can avoid a second round of modification, testing, and re-certification.

 Risks associated with retiring auxiliary technical debt